racz16/WebGL-GLSL-Editor/README.md

 ### 1.2.0

 * Formatting
-* Syntax highlight in HTML scritps
+* Syntax highlight in HTML scripts
 * Code injection
 * Improved folding
 * Other small changes and bugfixes